May 6, 2015

 10.0 Transparency, Disputed Records, & Removal of Data

-To ensure the transparency of the ORCID Registry, we keep an audit trail of when and by whom Registry information has been deposited or changed and any changes to privacy settings.
+To ensure the transparency of the ORCID Registry, we keep an audit trail of when and by whom Registry information has been deposited or changed and any changes to settings for visibility & sharing.
 ORCID will use this information to assist you in addressing concerns about the provenance of data in the Registry and questions about identity ambiguity or theft.
-If you have a concern about the accuracy of data in your ORCID Record or another ORCID Record or another ORCID Record, please submit a ticket to our Help Desk.
-We will review your concerns in accordance our Dispute Procedure.
+If you have a concern about the accuracy of data in your ORCID Record or another ORCID Record or another ORCID Record, you may correct, update, amend, delete, or remove it by signing into your account and making the change, or by submitting a ticket to our Help Desk for assistance.
+If you have concerns about the accuracy of data in another ORCID Record, submit a ticket to our Help Desk.
+We will review your concerns in accordance with our Dispute Procedure and will respond to your request within a reasonable timeframe.
 ORCID reserves the right (but shall not be required) to remove or hide from the Registry and its servers any Record data that violates the privacy, publicity or other rights of any person, is the subject of a dispute, or for any other good cause, including without limitation, in any situation in which ORCID is advised by legal counsel that the retention or public availability of such data poses a legal risk to ORCID.

 We will retain your information for as long as your Account is active, or as needed to provide you services, including reactivation.
 We will retain and use your information as necessary to comply with our legal obligations, resolve disputes, and enforce our agreements.